Dear the Crypto/Web3 community across the world:

 What I want to change:

-Every household in our region is a farmer, and the biggest challenge that keeps every farmer in our region in chronic poverty, is the inability to access markets for our produce.
+Every household in our region is a farmer, and the biggest challenge that keeps every farmer in our region in chronic poverty is the absence of reliable markets for our produce.

-Since 2019, my team has run a project that trains rural farmers in Kamuli & Buyende on white sorghum; provides them with initial inputs, then we build market linkages for our produce.
-Please see some 45 photos from our work in the first planting season of 2024 (March – August) here.
+Since 2019, my team has run a project that trains rural farmers in Kamuli & Buyende on white sorghum; provides them with initial inputs, then at harvest, we look for an institutional buyer.
+See some pics from our work in 2024.

 Our goal from 2024 onward, is to expand this work and cover every village in Kamuli & Buyende — an area that comprises 1,123 villages, with over a million people, and 165,000+ households.
 This is where the grain facility that I am asking you to help us install, will help.
 Details here.